P-p-H-d/mlib/README.md

 Return true if the string is a valid UTF8, false otherwise.
-It doesn't check for unique canonical form for UTF8 string, so it may report 'true' whereas the string is not strictly conforming.
+It doesn't check for unique canonical form for UTF8 string.

 ##### STRING\_CTE(string)

-Macro to convert a constant array string into a temporary string\_t variable suitable only for being called within a function.
+Macro to convert a constant C string into a temporary string\_t variable suitable only for being called within a function.

 ##### STRING\_OPLIST